About Our New Health Center

 Today’s Challenges

-16 Ritter Street has served as Ritter Center's site for 44 years, but now poses challenges that a bigger space will solve.
+Our home since 1980, 16 Ritter Street now poses challenges that a bigger space will solve.
 They include limited office and medical space, no parking, outdated facilities, insufficient interior waiting rooms, and an environment that does not reflect our dedication to providing high-quality services.

 Improving Services